ryjohnson09/tiny-data/README.md

 The primary goal of `tiny-data` is to curate and compile a diverse collection of small, easily comprehensible datasets that encompass a wide range of disciplines and subject areas for exploratory data analysis.

+## Data Access

+All datasets (CSV files) are sub-directories within the `tiny-data/dataprojects/` directory.
+We've also compiled the final datasets into a duckdb database file (`tiny-data.duckdb`).

 ## Current Datasets (`tiny-data/dataprojects/`)

 ### Environmental